ColetteThomson/smart_events/README.md

 * [Google Chrome Developer Tools](https://developer.chrome.com/docs/devtools/) - these are built in developer tools used to inspect page elements (eg. responsive design; debug issues; testing of different CSS styling options; and the Lighthouse Reports
 * [Pexels](https://www.pexels.com/) - Chat image for smartevents WMP website
 * [Cloudinary](https://cloudinary.com/) - cloud storage of Chat image for smartevents WMP website; serve static files
-* [ami.responsivedesign](http://ami.responsivedesign.is/) - used to generate Mockups of smartevents WMP Website
+* [PicPick](https://picpick.app/en/) - used to create screenshots of smartevents WMP Website pages
-* [Heroku](https://www.heroku.com/) - final project (website) stored on Heroku
+* [Heroku](https://www.heroku.com/) - final project (website) deployed to and stored on Heroku

 ## Testing
-* Manual testing will be performed to check for back-end functionality (Django, Python, Javascript), as well as visual effects and website layout (HTML, Bootstrap, CSS).
+* Manual testing has been performed to check for back-end functionality (Django, Python, Javascript), as well as visual effects and website layout (HTML, Bootstrap, CSS).
-* Testing will be performed to check for compatibility across three web browsers (Google Chrome, Firefox, Opera).
+* Testing has been performed to check for compatibility across three web browsers (Google Chrome, Firefox, Opera).
-* Responsive design will be tested across the different screen sizes: desktops/laptops (1024px); tablets (max-width 769px); mobiles (to a max-width of 426px); and large laptops (min-width 1025px to max-width 1441px).
+* Responsive design has been tested across the different screen sizes: desktops/laptops (1024px); tablets (max-width 769px); mobiles (to a max-width of 426px); and large laptops (min-width 1025px to max-width 1441px).
 * All navigational links should direct to the correct html web page as per their names.<br>
 Exceptions: the 'Home' page, will direct to 'index.html'; the 'show_admin_person.html' and 'show_techsupport_person.html' will direct to 'Personal Details'; the 'show_project' will direct to 'Project Details'.